mfornace/nupack-docs-dev/sources/design.md

 The reverse complement of domain `a` is denoted `~a`.

 !!!
 Note
-    Note that starting with NUPACK 4 and the all-new NUPACK Python module, we no longer denote the reverse complement of domain `a` as `a*` because that would not be valid Python syntax.
+    Note that starting with NUPACK 4 and the all-new NUPACK Python module, scripts no longer denote the reverse complement of domain `a` as `a*` because that would not be valid Python syntax.

 ---
 ## Specify a target complex